Routes & Schedules

 Notice of Public Meeting

-A regular meeting of the Cape Fear Public Transportation Authority will be held on Thursday, February 27, 2020 at 12:30 pm in the Wave Transit Board Room at Forden Station, 505 Cando Street, Wilmington, NC 28405.
-The meeting will include a public comment period for members of the community to address the board.
+The next meeting of the Cape Fear Public Transportation Authority will be held on Thursday, August 27, 2020 at 12:30 pm EDT.
+The meeting will be held at the following location:

-Accommodations for special needs individuals will be provided if requested.
-Inquiries for special needs accommodations and general information about the meeting should be addressed by email to email@example.com or by phone at (910) 343-0106.
+ADA accommodations will be provided upon request.
+Inquiries for accommodations and general information about the meeting should be addressed by email to firstname.lastname@example.org or by phone at (910) 343-0106.